skippyr/river-dreams/README.md

 ## ❡ License

-This project is licensed under the MIT License.
+This is free software licensed under the MIT License that comes WITH NO WARRANTY.
 Refer to the `LICENSE` file that comes in its source code for license and copyright details.

 &ensp;
 <p align="center"><sup><strong>≥v≥v&ensp;Here Be Dragons!&ensp;≥v≥</strong><br />Made with love by skippyr <3</sup></p>